iskela45/Skycast/README.md

 # Skycast
 Mobile application to check weather data based on the device location.
 Main window shows the current weather data and the weekly view shows weather data for the next 7 days, measurement system can be switched between Metric and Imperial in the settings menu.
-The weekly view also utilizes OpenWeather icons to describe the current weather.
+The weekly view also utilizes OpenWeather icons to describe the current weather and the weather data can be refreshed by swiping in a downward motion.

 ## Name
 Aleksi Pynnönen